tyzen9/docker-piwigo-mysql/README.md

 ```

 ## Start the Container (Development/Testing)

+1. Clone this repository: `git clone https://github.com/tyzen9/docker-piwigo-mysql.git`
+1. Rename the resulting directory to reflect the name of your site
-Once the `.env` file is created and populated according to the needs of your development environment, using the command prompt navigate to the project's root directory and run the following command:
+1. Once the `.env` file is created and populated according to the needs of your development environment, using the command prompt navigate to the project's root directory and run the following command:

 ```
 docker compose up
 ```

-> **Note**
-> After using 'docker-compose up', 'docker-compose start' and 'docker-compose stop' commands may be used.

 ## First time Piwigo "Installation"
 When running the service for the first time on `http://host_name:<PIWIGO_EXTERNAL_PORT>`, you will be prompted to install Piwigo.
 You will need information from the `.env` file to complete this.